AliZagham1/AliZagham1/README.md

 My goal is to grow as a Software Development Engineer (SDE) and contribute to impactful and innovative projects.

-## 🌱 What's Next?

- I aim to advance my skills as a Software Development Engineer (SDE), working on meaningful projects that make a difference in the tech industry.

 ## 💡 Skills & Tools
 - Languages:  Java | C++ | JavaScript | TypeScript | SQL | HTML | CSS